ScottW514/terraform-provider-datapower/docs/data-sources/aaa_jwt_generator.md

 - `not_before` (Number) The not before claim, "nbf", indicates the time before which the JWT must not be accepted for processing.
 Enter a value in the range 0 - 480.
 The default value is 0.
 - `sign_algorithm` (String) Various signing algorithms can be used to generate the JWT signature, such as HS256, HS384, HS512, RS256, RS384, and RS512.
 The default value is RS256.
 - `sign_key` (String) The key alias can be used to sign the JWT.
 You can get a key alias by configuring the Crypto Key.
-- `sign_ss_key` (String) The shared secret key alias can be used to sign the JWT.
+- `sign_sskey` (String) The shared secret key alias can be used to sign the JWT.
 You can get the shared secret key alias by configuring the Crypto Shared Secret Key.
 - `user_summary` (String) A descriptive summary for the JWT Generator configuration.

 <a id="nestedatt--result--dependency_actions"></a>